marcinwal/BlackJack/README.md

 "BlackJack engine" was build using TDD as I was building the structure.

-I learnt more about AngularJS but it was my first project not a walkthrough so I indend to solve similiar tasks.
+I learnt more about AngularJS as it was my first project not a walkthrough so I intend to solve similiar tasks.

 I also had fun with some map/reduce functions like Game.prototype.areAllPlayersFinished.

-Dealer is now allowed to split but it can be added.
+Dealer is not allowed to split at the moment but it can be added.

+I did small styling using bootstrap.